-Then can you enable Microsoft incident rules, and these rules allow you to create incidents automatically anytime you receive a security alert from things like Microsoft Defender for Endpoint, Azure AD Identity Protection, Microsoft Defender for Office 365, Azure Security Center, etc.
+Then can you enable Microsoft incident rules, and these rules allow you to create incidents automatically anytime you receive a security alert from things like Microsoft Defender for Endpoint, Azure AD Identity Protection, Microsoft Defender for Office 365, Microsoft Defender for Cloud, etc.

 Next, you can scroll through all the built-in ‘Rule templates‘ and look for ones that are interesting to your environment in your data sets and quickly enable those.